orzcy/BZS-MPSI/README.md

 **We also provide a benchmark based on a single machine, simulated networks, and random inputs.**

+Use the following instruction in `frontend` to run a participant:
 ```shell
 ./frontend -perf -mpsi [Parameters]
 ```